Use drugs to treat the various aspects of disease pathology.

 Some patients cannot tolerate chronic treatment with corticosteroids.
-If the side effects outweigh the benefits (e.g. weight gain to such an extent it impairs rather than enhances muscle functionality) it may be best to stop treatment (this should of course only be done after discussion with the treating clinician because abruptly stopping steriod treatment can lead to severe side effects).
+If the side effects outweigh the benefits (e.g. weight gain to such an extent it impairs rather than enhances muscle functionality) it may be best to stop treatment (this should of course only be done after discussion with the treating clinician because abruptly stopping steriod treatment can lead to severe side effects and even death).

 Many different corticosteroid treatment regimes are in use by different patients.
 It is not yet known whether one regime is more optimal than others.
 Furthermore, for clinical trials testing therapeutic approaches, it would be preferred if a more standardized regime would be used by all patients in the trial.

 The FOR-DMD trial compares beneficial effects and side effects of the most used dosing regimes of prednisolone (daily treatment vs. 10 days on – 10 days off) and daily treatment with deflazacort.
 The study takes place in at least 40 muscle clinics in the USA, Canada, UK, Germany and Italy.
 This study is finished and data-cleaning and analysis is currently ongoing.